benjymous/annotations/sandman/sandman.05.md

 - Jacob Levy <ST802099@BROWNVM> objected to my dismissal of the possible existence of Gotham, the State.
 - Ralf Hildebrandt added more details.
 - <Kull29@aol.com> added more details about the origin of Gotham.
-- Richard Munn added the note on Hermeticism.
+- Richard Munn added the note on Hermeticism, noted the Drive Thru movie signs, and updated the Oreos reference.
+- /u/Gargus-SCP found the Rolling Stone interview mentioning the switch from The Joker to The Scarecrow.
+- /u/Sapowski_Casts_Quen noted Morpheus's lack of omnipotence.